Nuclear Power in Iran

 Despite high-profile and serious disagreements with IAEA over uranium enrichment, the IAEA continues full involvement with Iran on nuclear safety issues, focused on Bushehr.
 However, Iran is not a party to the IAEA Convention of Nuclear Safety – it is the only country with an operating nuclear reactor that is not a party to it.

-In May 2007 the AEOI said it was planning to build an indigenous 360 MWe light water reactor at Darkhovin/ Darkhoveyn on the Karun River in Khuzestan province in the west, close to Iraq at the head of the Gulf.
+In May 2007 the AEOI said it was planning to build an indigenous 360 MWe light water reactor at Darkhowin/Darkhovain on the Karun River in Khuzestan province in the west, close to Iraq at the head of the Gulf.
 Two Framatome 950 MWe plants were about to be built here in 1970s, and two 300 MWe Chinese plants were planned in the 1990s.
 The head of NPPD denied that these new ones would use Chinese technology and in October 2008 announced that their design would begin shortly and be completed in six years.
 In 2011 AEOI said that it planned a 360 MWe plant there, and that its design was well underway, and in May 2012 AEOI said the design of the light water reactor was finished.
 A further announcement in February 2013 confirmed planning intention for a 360 MWe plant.
-The IAEA has requested, but not been given, design information on this proposed plant.
+In May 2013 a senior government official said that Iranian experts were designing a 300 MWe light water reactor for Darkhowin, under IAEA supervision.
+In May 2014 AEOI said it had made progress on the project.
+The IAEA has requested, but to early 2013 at least, apparently not been given, design information on this proposed plant.

 Nuclear power reactors planned and proposed